A guiding support for processing grief…

 - Calm overwhelming thinking and emotional storms

-- Distinguish between sadness and depression
+- Allow sadness without depression

 - Subvert the need for excessive sugar, coffee, alcohol, shopping, or over-exercising

-- Allow grief and gratitude to coexist
+- Allow grief and gratitude to coexist.

 "The body is the place, the only place, where we live —,